 As the HPE Consumption Analytics platform continues to collect usage data, if usage comes in for a new department, that new name is added to this table.
 If you choose Per Field Value in Targets, you can choose a particular field in your data to track.

 - In the Filters section, you can filter the data considered by the budget, to create a budget focused on a specific piece of your cost or usage.
 Filters are especially important for a single-target budget, so you can filter the data to that single target.

 - In the Filter Manager, click Filter Field and select a field to filter on.

 - Click Operator to choose how you want to filter the data field.

 - Click Selected Values to choose which values in your data you want to filter on.

 - In the Budget Targets table, double-click the data cells in the Targets column to enter your target cost or consumption values.
 They can vary from one period to the next.

 The Budget Targets table shows your budget data.
-For current and past periods, the HPE Consumption Analytics Portal shows your actual cost or usage and the difference between the two.
+For current and past periods, the HPE Consumption Analytics platform shows your actual cost or usage and the difference between the two.
 In the Difference column, a red value in parentheses indicates a period where you are over budget.

 The Actuals vs. Targets charts show you the same information visually.
 For a budget with targets per field value, you get a breakdown of the current period by target, and you can choose which of those targets to view in the historical chart, including the total of them as an overall budget.